 I suggest you refer to the section 'Investment Lessons' on our website for evidence of these three assertions.

 At PPFAS Mutual Fund, we have resolved not to be perturbed by the mood-swings around us.
 We were neither euphoric in early 2015, nor despondent today.
-This, despite us having our skin in the game by holding nearly 12% of Parag Parikh Long Term Value Fund's corpus.
+This, despite us having our skin in the game by holding nearly 12% of Parag Parikh Long Term Equity Fund's corpus.

 However, such impassivity should not be mistaken for apathy or ignorance.
 Our investment team is willing and able to respond appropriately to various evolving scenarios.
 While we do not ignore macro-trends, our unwavering focus remains on choosing good businesses at sensible valuations and holding on to them across business cycles.